KyawHtetWin/KyawHtetWin/README.md

 In August 2023, I took on an exciting challenge to set up the data analysis pipeline in Power BI for a client at a startup, allowing them to efficiently and quickly manage their sales on an ongoing basis.
 Before that, I utilized Python for about a year to support my supervisor’s novel research to bring resiliency in building against natural hazards.

-- 🔭 I’m currently working on open-source projects & self-directed Generative AI projects.
+- 🔭 I’m currently as a data scientist developing enterprise Generative AI solutions.

 - 🌱 I’m currently learning **Machine Learning and Cloud**